slepc4py.SLEPc.EPS#

 Logically collective.

-Specify the eigenvalue comparison function when setWhichEigenpairs() is set to EPS.Which.USER.
+This eigenvalue comparison function is used when setWhichEigenpairs() is set to EPS.Which.USER.

 Parameters: